 - Do not use the oven for any reason other than food preparation, such as for drying clothes, paper, or any other non food items or for sterilizing purposes. - 2.
-Do not use the oven when empty, this could damage the oven. - Do not use the oven cavity for any type of storage, such as papers, cookbook, cookware etc. - If the microwave has a rotating glass tray, do not operate the oven without the glass tray in place.
-Be sure it is sitting properly on the rotating base. - Make sure you remove caps or lids prior to cooking when you cook food sealed in bottles. - Do not put foreign material between the oven surface and door.
+Do not use the oven when empty, this could damage the oven. - Do not use the oven cavity for any type of storage, such as papers, cookbook, cookware etc. - Make sure you remove caps or lids prior to cooking when you cook food sealed in bottles. - Do not put foreign material between the oven surface and door.
 It could result in excessive leakage of microwave energy. - Do not use recycled paper products for cooking.
-They may contain impurities which could cause sparks and/or fires when used during cooking. - Do not pop popcorn unless popped in a microwave approved popcorn popper or unless it's commercially packaged and recommended especially for microwave ovens.
+They may contain impurities which could cause sparks and/or fires when used during cooking. - 7.
+Do not pop popcorn unless popped in a microwave approved popcorn popper or unless it's commercially packaged and recommended especially for microwave ovens.
 Microwave popped corn produces a lower yield than conventional popping; there will be a number of unpopped kernels.
-Do not use oil unless specified by the manufacturer. - 9.
-Do not cook any food surrounded by a membrane, such as egg yolks, potatoes, chicken livers, etc., without first piercing them several times with a fork. - 10.
-Do not pop popcorn longer than the manufacturer's directions.
+Do not use oil unless specified by the manufacturer. - Do not cook any food surrounded by a membrane, such as egg yolks, potatoes, chicken livers, etc., without first piercing them several times with a fork. - Do not pop popcorn longer than the manufacturer's directions.
 (Popping time is generally below 3 minutes).
 Longer cooking does not yield more popped corn it can cause scorching and fire.
-Also, the cooking tray can become too hot to handle or may break.
+Also, the cooking tray can become too hot to handle or may break. - If smoke is observed, switch off or unplug the appliance and keep the door closed in order to stifle any flames. - 11.
+When heating food in plastic or paper containers, keep an eye on the oven due to the possibility of ignition.

-- 11. If smoke is observed, switch off or unplug the appliance and keep the door closed in order to stifle any flames. - 12.
-When heating food in plastic or paper containers, keep an eye on the oven due to the possibility of ignition. - 13.
-The contents of feeding bottles and baby food jars shall be stirred or shaken and the temperature checked before consumption, in order to avoid burns. - 14.
+- 12. The contents of feeding bottles and baby food jars shall be stirred or shaken and the temperature checked before consumption, in order to avoid burns. - 13.
 Always test the temperature of food or drink which has been heated in a microwave oven before you give it to somebody, especially to children or elderly people.
-This is important because things which have been heated in a microwave oven carry on getting hotter even though the microwave oven cooking has stopped. - 15.
-Eggs in their shell and whole hard-boiled eggs should not be heated in microwave ovens since they may explode, even after microwave heating has ended. - 16.
+This is important because things which have been heated in a microwave oven carry on getting hotter even though the microwave oven cooking has stopped. - 14.
+Eggs in their shell and whole hard-boiled eggs should not be heated in microwave ovens since they may explode, even after microwave heating has ended. - 15.
 Keep the waveguide cover clean at all times.
 Wipe the oven interior with a soft damp cloth after each use.
-If you leave grease or fat anywhere in the cavity it may overheat, smoke or even catch fire when next using the oven. - 17.
-Never heat oil or fat for deep frying as you cannot control the temperature and doing so may lead to overheating and fire. - 18.
+If you leave grease or fat anywhere in the cavity it may overheat, smoke or even catch fire when next using the oven. - 16.
+Never heat oil or fat for deep frying as you cannot control the temperature and doing so may lead to overheating and fire. - 17.
 Liquids, such as water, coffee, or tea are able to be overheated beyond the boiling point without appearing lo be boiling due to surface tension of the liquid.
 Visible bubbling or boiling when the container is removed from the microwave oven is not always present.
 This could result in very hot liquid suddenly boiling over when a spoon or other utensil is inserted into the liquid.